 The most famous white appellation of the northern Rhône is undoubtedly Condrieu.
 It takes the Viognier grape and produces bottled magic: complex, structured, and silky wines for early drinking.
 Meanwhile, Hermitage’s steep terraces and granite soils are not only suited to the cultivation of Syrah.
 Marsanne and Roussanne yield delectable wines in the appellation; Hermitage Blanc, produced in relatively small volumes, is a magnificent example of terroir and variety forming a harmonious marriage.
 A typical bottle is defined by its exotic perfume – passion fruit, guava, garrigue, and white pepper – and a voluptuous palate undercut by racy acidity.
 Some excellent Marsanne/Roussanne blends are sold under the Cotes du Rhône and Cotes du Rhône-Villages appellations.

 Further south lies the ancient region of Châteauneuf-du-Pape.
-Like Hermitage and Côte-Rotie, the appellation is primarily associated with red wines – spicy blends of Grenache, Syrah, and Mourvedre (GSM).
+Like Hermitage and Côte-Rotie, the appellation is primarily associated with red wines – spicy Grenache, Syrah, and Mourvedre (GSM) blends.
 However, Châteauneuf-du-Pape Blanc is not to be sniffed at.
 It is a remarkable style that permits the inclusion of France’s rarest grape varieties, including Picardan, Clairette Blanche, and Bourboulenc.
 These late-ripening grapes thrive in the area’s warm and dry climate, with galets (giant pebbles) reflecting intense summer heat into the vine canopy.
 The results in bottle are memorable: often led by Grenache Blanc, white Châteauneuf-du-Pape is rich and spicy, with flavors of fennel, stone fruit, honey, and thyme.
 These are weighty, powerful whites to serve with the local Mediterranean cuisine.
 Bouillabaisse would be sublime!

 The late-ripening Bourboulenc had traditionally been used to add acidity and freshness to the blends of Châteauneuf-du-Pape Blanc.
 It produces small berries packed full of citrus and aniseed aromas.